 PSY 2053 Group Dynamics A study of the principles underlying the processes of group action and interaction with applications to situations in leadership and supervisory relationships.
 Experience will be gained for group techniques provided through a class group.
-Prerequisites: PSY 1003, General Psychology and consent of the Instructor.
+Prerequisites: None.

 PSY 2133 Lifespan Development Study of human development from prenatal gestation to geriatric timeframes will be considered.
-Topics will include physical, cognitive, social and moral development from childhood through adulthood.
+Topics will include physical, cognitive, social, and moral development from childhood through adulthood.
 Prerequisite: PSY 1003 General Psychology.